ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Scheduling of the daily backup is not configurable.
 - Backups are cross-regionally durable.
 Backups are stored across multiple regions, and are restorable to other regions.

+{{site.data.keyword.databases-for-postgresql}} deployments maintain a continuous incremental backup for the last 7 days.
+You can use [Point-in-time Recovery](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-pitr) to restore your deployment to anytime in that 7 day period.
+{: .tip}

 ## Backups in the UI

-Each backup is labeled with its type, and when the backup was taken.
+The backup types have their respective tabs, either _On-demand_ or _Automatic_.
+Each backup is listed with its type and when the backup was taken.
 Click the timestamp to change its format between elapsed time, local time, and UTC.

 ![List of Backups on the Backups tab](images/backups-list.png)

 Click the backup to reveal information for that specific backup, including its full ID.
 For restore options, there is a **Restore** button or a pre-formatted CLI command.

 ![Details of a Backup](images/backups-detail.png)